-- Education Records are those records, documents and other materials that (i) contain information directly related to a student; and (ii) are maintained by an educational agency, institution or by a person acting for such agency or institution.
-Education records includes student information that is maintained in any recorded way, such as handwriting, print, email, computer media, video or audio tape, film, microfilm, microfiche and within the student information systems.
+- Education Records are those records, documents, and other materials that (i) contain information directly related to a student; and (ii) are maintained by an educational agency, institution, or by a person acting for such agency or institution.
+Education records include student information that is maintained in any recorded way, such as handwriting, print, email, computer media, video or audiotape, film, microfilm, microfiche, and within the student information systems.

 - All requests from the student regarding their student education record must be completed within a timely fashion and no longer than 45 days.

-If you have any questions with what is acceptable to discuss with the student, contact the UW Extended Campus Registrar’s Office.
+If you have any questions about what is acceptable to discuss with the student, contact the UW Extended Campus Registrar’s Office.

 Working with Other Employees